-Ages 11-14: Wilderness Adventure
+Ages 11-14: Wilderness Adventure Camp

-July 16-20, 2018 (optional overnight on July 19)
+July 10-14 (optional overnight July 13)

 Our qualified instructors will guide students into new and challenging experiences that nurture their connection to the earth and serve them for a lifetime.
 Past Nature Nuts campers will have an opportunity to build the wilderness foundation skills they have already gained.
 This camp is also a prerequisite for Wilderness Leadership camp.
-The optional Thursday night overnight will give participants the opportunity to expand their wilderness cooking skills, fire building, and leave-no-trace camping skills; hone their night-time nature awareness; and do some guided evening star gazing if weather permits.
-An additional female staff will chaperone the overnight.
+The optional Thursday overnight will give participants the opportunity to expand their wilderness cooking skills, fire building, and leave-no-trace camping skills; hone their night-time nature awareness; and do some guided evening star gazing if weather permits.
+Additional female staff will chaperone the overnight.

 Limit: 15 children

-Registration Deadline: July 2, 2018
+Registration Deadline: July 17, 2023